MassBank/MassBank-web/README.md

 Ubuntu 16.04.
 Please follow the instructions on [https://www.vagrantup.com/docs/installation/](https://www.vagrantup.com/docs/installation/) and [https://www.virtualbox.org/wiki/Linux_Downloads](https://www.virtualbox.org/wiki/Linux_Downloads).
 Note: 16.04 default vagrant(1.8.1) refuses to work correctly with 16.04 client boxes.

+Install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your system if not present.
 Check out the MassBank-web project(or fork on github first and clone from your own repository), which contains 1) The virtual machine initialization files `Vagrantfile` and `bootstrap.sh` and 2) the MassBank software to be installed inside the virtual machine.